Nirajn2311/Nirajn2311/README.md

 ### Hello there 👋

 Welcome to my profile.
-I'm a Discord bot developer and WIP Full Stack Web Developer.
+I'm a WIP Full Stack Web Developer and a Discord Bot Developer.
 I love to watch movies and tv-shows in my free time.
 Check out some of projects below.

 ### Languages I use and know
+- JS/TS
 - Python
-- JavaScript
 - SQL
 - HTML and CSS
 - C++ and C

-### Frameworks
+### Frameworks/Libraries
+- React.js
-- Vue.js
+- Next.js
 - Bootstrap
+- Django/Flask
+- Discord.py and Discord.js
-- Django
+-
-- React.js (someday hopefully will finish learning 😅)

 ### Where to find me or contact me
 - 📫 nirajnandish@icloud.com